ntclark/PostScript/PostScript/Readme.md

 PostScript is the programming language that built Adobe.
 You probably know that originally (mid 80's ?) the language interpreter was generally executing in the firmware of laser printers.
 I became enamored with the language around that time because we needed rich and powerful (and flexible) document processing capabilities in my place of employment.
 I obtained and quickly consumed the famous red and green PostScript reference manuals published by Adobe which fully described the language.
+Using this understanding of the language, I wrote a document processing mark up language, like TeX, in PL/I in a VAX environment.
+That tool was very well received and utilized extensively by engineering and mathematics staff.

-As a "forth type" language, it was all new to me at the time, but I soon started hearing things like "begin 4 1 roll dup exch def end" in my dreams.
+As a "forth type" language, it was all new to me at the time, but I soon started hearing things like "begin 4 1 roll dup exch pop def end" in my dreams.
 That's not a real statement but you get the idea.

-If you've only heard of PostScript in the context of printers and never in the realm of windows applications, you may be wondering why anyone (me) needs to create a new version of it.
+If you've only heard of PostScript in the context of printers and never in the realm of windows applications, you may be wondering why anyone (me) needs to create a new interpreter for it.

-## Myth busted
+### Myth busted

 > PostScript is a dead language and is going away